Yash-P88/IT206-P3-PacMan/Presentation.md

 ## ⚙️ Basic Working

 The game begins in a maze filled with pellets.
 The player navigates PacMan using keyboard input.
 The goal is to eat all pellets while avoiding moving ghosts.
 The game updates in a loop, refreshing the screen and checking for user input, movement logic, collisions, and score changes.

+### Implementation Details

+- The game map is stored as a 2D character array 'level' with specific dimensions
+- Two threads (pac and ghost1) are used for parallel processing of Pacman and Ghost movements
+- Movement validation functions (ghost_moveAllowed() and pac_moveAllowed()) check valid moves
+- Input is taken using getch() within a kbhit() check for responsive controls
+- Ghost pathfinding uses changeGhostDirection() which calculates optimal direction based on Pacman's position
+- Console display uses resetCursor() to overwrite previous frames without clearing screen
+- printbox() renders the level array with color coding using SetConsoleColor()

 ### Controls